 Web-based invoicing software

 There are many options for web-based invoicing software.
 Many are free for basic use, but charge you a monthly fee when you need to send more invoices.
 Invoiceable is a great service and it only costs a 1 time payment of £49 to remove their branding.
 Alternatively, The Invoice Machine charges based on the number of invoices you send.
-Invoice Bubble is a great, free invoicing service but they will display a small logo on your invoices.
 PayPal also provides a full-featured invoicing solution.

 Most of these services will allow you to also create estimates, which can be easily converted into invoices after clients have agreed to the estimate.
 Many web-based invoicing software will also give you the ability to send invoices via email, complete with a Pay Now button that integrates with PayPal and other online payment systems.

 Another web-based invoicing option is Pancake App, a self-hosted invoicing and project management web app that you install on your own server.
 You get all of the benefits of the apps mentioned above, without the monthly fee.
 You’ll need a little technical ability to set it up (they offer a setup service), but once it’s done the app is almost as good as the desktop invoicing options below.